WinterFramework/winter/README.md

 ## Interceptors
-You can define interceptors to pre-handle a web request before it gets to a controller.
+You can define interceptors to pre-handle a web request before it gets to an endpoint code.
-The pre_handle method arguments will be injected the same way as it's done in controllers.
+The pre_handle method arguments will be injected the same way as it's done in methods with winter.route annotation.
 It's not supported to return any response from interceptors.
 However, the exceptions thrown from within an interceptor will be handled automatically.
 ```python